gatewayd-io/docs/README.md

     <a href="https://docs.gatewayd.io/">Documentation</a>
 </p>

+> [!IMPORTANT]
+> The pre-commit hook is used to update the `last_modified_date` field in the frontmatter for each page.
+It will run automatically upon committing changes if you run the following commands to enable them:
+>
+> ```bash
+> ln .git/hooks/pre-commit .githooks/pre-commit/01-update-last-modified-date
+> git config core.hooksPath .githooks
+> ```

 ## Running the docs locally

 The docs are built using [Jekyll](https://jekyllrb.com/) and the [just-the-docs](https://just-the-docs.github.io/just-the-docs/) theme.
 To run the docs locally, you need to have Git and Ruby installed.
 Then, install Jekyll and `bundler`: